Loading Golf Stats...

 Kisner didn't have a great season last year on the Nationwide Tour, but he ended very well.
 His two best start, a win and a runner-up, both came in the second half of the season.
 He'll need to start this season better, though, if he's to earn his card in 2012.

 More Fantasy News

-Kisner closed with a three-over 73 on Sunday at the Open Championship to finish in a four-way tie for second place.
+Kisner fired a six-under 66 on Sunday at the ZOZO Championship to finish 16-under and tied for 14th.